-G-9.
+H-9.
 MEDICATION MANAGEMENT IN A TIS HOME

-All medication must be kept and administered in accordance with requirements of the Department of Behavioral Health and Developmental Disabilities current Provider Manual, Part II, Section I, Community Standards for All Providers.
+All medication must be kept and administered in accordance with requirements of the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable to crisis supports services.

-H. Quality Assurance and Standard Compliance Requirements
+I. Quality Assurance and Standard Compliance Requirements